jon-harper/E34M1/docs/compat/index.md

 These are optional parts that may be included or left out, at your discretion.

+### How are Voron-style and EVA-style inserts different?

+Both insert styles are M3 and 4mm long, but Voron-style inserts are slightly thicker than EVA inserts.
+Mercury One relies on Voron-style inserts exclusively, so all E34M1 components use them, as well.
+Third-party and stock EVA components use EVA-style inserts instead.

+Does it matter?
+Somewhat: the adjustments we made for the larger, Voron-style inserts make insertion easier and visually cleaner.
+Users report that it is generally still possible to use Voron-style inserts with parts made for EVA inserts.

+### Is E34M1 supported by ZeroG or EVA?

+No, this is a third-party project started by [jonspaceharper](https://jon-harper.github.io).

 ## Compatibility Charts

+Some components are only compatible in certain combinations.
+This generally relates to whether a part is for a standard-length or Volcano hotend.

 ### ABL

+The chart below shows which ABL methods are supported by E34M1.
 The side ABL mount points are different than EVA 3 stock, and not all ABL methods use them.
-The chart below shows which ABL methods are supported by E34M1.

 |          | Standard Hotends   | Volcano/UHF Hotends | Mount Point |
 |----------|:------------------:|:------------------:|:-----------:|